MrBoombastic/clOwOck/README.md

 ## Technical Details

 The application is built with modern Android development technologies and targets recent Android versions.

 * **Target API:** The application targets Android 15 (API level 36) and has a minimum requirement of Android 14 (API level 34).
 * **UI:** Jetpack Compose for a declarative and modern UI.
 * **Bluetooth LE:** It uses Android's native Bluetooth LE scanner to listen for advertisement packets from the sensor.
 It filters for devices advertising the specific service UUID `0000fdcd-0000-1000-8000-00805f9b34fb`.
 * **Data Parsing:** The sensor data is extracted from the service data field of the advertisement packet.
 The custom data format is as follows:
     * Byte 1: Device ID (must be `0x0C` for CGD1)
     * Bytes 10-11: Temperature (16-bit Little Endian signed integer, divided by 10)
     * Bytes 12-13: Humidity (16-bit Little Endian unsigned integer, divided by 10)
     * Byte 16: Battery level (unsigned 8-bit integer)
 * **Background Processing:** `WorkManager` and `AlarmManager` for scheduling periodic data fetches, ensuring the widget is always up-to-date.
-*   **Navigation:** Jetpack Navigation for navigating between screens.
-*   **Data Persistence:** `SharedPreferences` for storing user settings like the device MAC address and theme preferences.

 ## Screenshots